Who are the Best Military Defense Lawyers?

-Nathan Freeburg has worked on sexual assault, murder, and national security cases that have been seen on: CNN, Fox News, ABC, CBS, NBC, The New York Times, The Washington Post, McClatchy, Reuters, The Army Times, The Marine Corps Times, The Navy Times, The Air Force Times and hundreds more media outlets.
+Philip Cave and Nathan Freeburg have defended sexual assault, murder, and national security cases that have been seen on: CNN, Fox News, ABC, CBS, NBC, The New York Times, The Washington Post, McClatchy, Reuters, The Army Times, The Marine Corps Times, The Navy Times, The Air Force Times and hundreds more media outlets.

 Why You Need An Experienced Court Martial Lawyer